Laughing Heads: Can Transformers Detect What Makes a Sentence Funny?

-Furthermore, \newcite{west2019reverse} found that the difference between funny and serious headlines generated by humans tend to be explained by an opposition along one dimension important to the human condition, e.g., reasonable vs. absurd or non-obscene vs. obscene.
-We use these annotated pairs and the 7 dimensions of humors to perform fine-grained error analysis of models.
+\newcite{west2019reverse} found that the difference between funny and serious headlines generated by humans tend to be explained by an opposition along certain dimensions important to the human condition, e.g., \emph{reasonable vs.\ absurd} or \emph{non-obscene vs.\ obscene}.
+We use the annotated, aligned pairs and the identified dimensions of opposition in order to perform fine-grained error analysis of transformer models.

-\textbf{Contributions.} We finetune and evaluate standard \BERT variants for two different humor detection tasks: (i) the \emph{single sentence setup} where models predict whether an input sentence is funny or not, and (ii) the \emph{paired setup} (cf. \Secref{sec:models}) where models predict for an input pair of aligned funny and serious sentences which is the funny one.
+\xhdr{Contributions} We finetune and evaluate standard \BERT variants for two different humor detection tasks: (i) the \emph{single\hyp sentence setup}, where models detect whether an input sentence is funny or not, and (ii) the \emph{paired setup} (cf.\ \Secref{sec:models}), where models detect for an input pair of aligned funny and serious sentences which one is funny.
 Based on the natural pairing of the data, we obtain diverse insights about the data and models:

-\begin{enumerate} \itemsep{-0.1em} \item In a careful error analysis, we characterize easy vs. hard instances (cf. \Secref{ssec:perf_per_type}, \Secref{ssec:perf_vs_size}). \item Inspection of attention heads reveals that the critical computation takes place in the last transformer layers, confirming that the model picks up on semantic, rather than lexical or syntactic features (cf. \Secref{ssec:attention_pattern}). \item A particularly striking result is the emergence, after finetuning, of a head specialized in attending to the funny chunk of a sentence.
-This head alone predicts which words humans choose to modify to remove humor $5$ times better than random baseline (cf. \Secref{ssec:special_head}) \end{enumerate}
+\begin{enumerate} \itemsep{-0.1em} \item In a careful error analysis, we characterize easy vs.\ hard instances (\Secref{ssec:perf_per_type} and \ref{ssec:perf_vs_size}). \item Inspection of attention heads reveals that the critical computation takes place in the last transformer layers, confirming that the model picks up on semantic, rather than lexical or syntactic, features (\Secref{ssec:attention_pattern}). \item A particularly striking result is the emergence, during finetuning, of a head (the ``laughing head'') specialized in attending to the funny part of an input sentence.
+This head alone detects the humorous part of a sentence five times more accurately than a random baseline (\Secref{ssec:special_head}). \end{enumerate}